andrewclark8892/hello-world/README.md

 # hello-world
 This is my first program on github

-hello everyone i like programming and shit
+hello everyone i like programming and shtuff